gyeomh/gyeomh.github.io/_pages/about.md

 I am a junior student studying at **University of Seoul**, majoring **International Relations** and **Statistics**.
 My research interests lie in the field of **Multimodal AI**, with a particular focus on, but not limited to, **Embodied AI**.

-During internship at MIIL@Korea University, I participated in research within the field of Vision-and-Language Navigation(VLN), advised by Professor [Paul Hongsuck Seo](https://phseo.github.io).
+I am currently participating in a research internship at Professor [Jinyoung Yeo](https://jinyeo.weebly.com)'s LangAGI Lab@Yonsei University.